0xdefendA/defenda-data-lake/README.md

 The date portion of the where clause allows us to hone in on a particular time period and allows us to limit the cost of the query by limiting the amount of data scanned by Athena.

-Queries can be any valid [Presto SQL](https://prestodb.io/docs/current/sql/select.html) including[functions](https://prestodb.io/docs/current/functions.html)
+Queries can be any valid [Presto SQL](https://prestodb.io/docs/current/sql/select.html) including [functions](https://prestodb.io/docs/current/functions.html)

 ### Advantages